songjx/songjx-website/projects/carbon-fiber-3d-printing.md

     image: instron.jpg
     alt: aperture card instron test

   - text: To our huge benefit, the school has a small FANUC industrial robot arm available for our use.
-This arm provides 3 translational and 3 rotational degrees of freedom for our end effector, which means we will have incredible flixibility in generating curved layer printing tool paths.
+This arm provides 3 translational and 3 rotational degrees of freedom for our end effector, which means we will have incredible flexibility in generating curved layer printing tool paths.

   - video: <iframe width="560" height="315" src="//www.youtube.com/embed/64UAyw-wtNg" frameborder="0" allowfullscreen></iframe>